-Are you in school or college drowning in writing assignments, tests and homework?
+Are you in school or college drowning in writing assignments, tests, homework and work?

 You must have loads of assignments piled up since our professors love assigning a new task in almost every other class.

-This article is for students who want to learn how to write a book review.
-We will discuss the process and strategies of writing a book review that is a critical analysis of a piece of writing.
+This article is for students who want to learn how process and strategies of writing a book review

 Moving on, a review is where you make an argument; it isn't merely a summary, but the most significant aspect of a review is that it is like a commentary.
 You start a dialogue and discussion with the author and the audience.

-Unlike a report, you have the liberty to give your opinion and whether or not you agree with the writer; mention the strengths and weaknesses in the writer’s knowledge, judgment and how the text was organized.
+Unlike a book report, you have the liberty to give your opinion and whether or not you agree with the writer.
+Highlight the strengths and weaknesses in the writer's knowledge, judgment and how the text was organized.

 Your opinion about the text under analysis is the most important element, so state it clearly.
 It is similar to any other academic writing such as essays, where you construct an argument and provide strong evidence in the body paragraphs.

 The first thing in a review is a brief summary of the overall content.
-It gives readers the perspective and describe the purpose of the topic and present the argument.
+It gives the readers, the perspective and describe the purpose of the topic and present the argument.

 Lastly, in addition to providing an analysis of the work at hand, you also suggest whether or not the audience will like and appreciate the work.

 Students find writing a review to be a rather daunting task.
 They feel inexperienced and unqualified when someone asks them to give their opinion about a particular thing.
-How can they criticize the work of the great William Shakespeare when they haven’t written a single drama or novel themselves, let alone won an award?
+How can they criticize the work of the great Margaret Atwood or Jacqueline Woodson when they haven't written a single novel themselves.